tomilayobenson/job-management-frontend/README.md

 This is the frontend application for the job management system.
 It provides a user-friendly interface for interacting with the backend API to perform various job-related actions.

+## Getting Started

+Follow the instructions below to set up and run the frontend application locally:

+1. On any directory on your machine, clone this repository.
+2. Navigate to the `job-management-frontend` directory using the command: `cd job-management-frontend`
+3. Install dependencies: `npm install`.
+4. Start the development server: `npm start`.
+5. Open your browser and visit `http://localhost:3000` to view the application.

 ## Features

 - **Listing All Jobs:** Displaying a list of all available jobs on landing page.